 A House Democratic aide noted today that Pelosi feels strongly about including minorities and women in the budget negotiation process and that she followed that formula in appointing Schakowsky, a Chicago liberal, and Becerra, a prominent Hispanic member, to the Bowles-Simpson fiscal commission.
 “She doesn’t want just 12 white guys in suits,” the aide said.

-Meanwhile, the 87-member House Republican freshman class, spearheaded by Rep. Tom Marino, R-Pa., is pressing Boehner to include a freshman voice on the committee.
+Meanwhile, the 87-member House Republican freshmen class, spearheaded by Rep. Tom Marino, R-Pa., is pressing Boehner to include a freshman voice on the committee.
 Renita Fennick, a spokesperson for Marino, said today that “his first thought was that it’s very important that there be a freshman voice on that committee because the freshmen in Congress are driving a lot of movement in Washington, especially fiscally,” adding that Marino would be interested in serving.

 Another possible choice would be freshman Rep. Kristi Noem, R-S.D.
-She knocked off Blue Dog Democrat Rep. Stephanie Herseth Sandlin in one of the highest profile House races and biggest Tea Party success stories in the 2010 cycle.
-Noem, along with Rep. Tim Scott, R-S.C., were chosen as representatives to the House leadership.
+She knocked off Blue Dog Democrat Rep. Stephanie Herseth Sandlin in one of the highest profile House races and biggest Tea Party success story in the 2010 cycle.
+Noem along with Rep. Tim Scott, R-S.C., were chosen as representatives to the House leadership.
 Rep. Diane Black, R-TN., also a freshman, serves on both the House Budget Committee and on Ways and Means.